 According to the 2020 UN Global E-waste Monitor, e-waste is the world’s largest waste stream globally.
 E-waste often contains materials that are toxic to human health and the environment, and very little is recycled.
-E-waste also contains valuable materials, such as cobalt, lithium, palladium, copper, and gold.
+E-waste contains valuable materials, such as cobalt, lithium, palladium, copper, and gold.
 However, the value of these materials is lost when it is not recovered through proper recycling channels.

 Why Should We Recycle Our Old Electronics?

-- Source of raw materials: Electronics contain very precious metals.
+- Source of raw materials: Electronics contain precious metals.
 Unfortunately, only about 15% of these precious metals, like gold, are recovered from e-waste.
 Recycling can allow for more of these resources to be recovered and reduce dependence on mining.

-- Proper processing of toxic materials: Electronics contains hazardous materials like mercury, chromium, and cadmium.
+- Proper processing of toxic materials: Electronics contain hazardous materials like mercury, chromium, and cadmium.
 While most of these cannot be recycled, they can be better disposed of to prevent their release into the environment.

 What are the Solutions for E-Waste?

 The first line of defense in minimizing e-waste is to reduce purchases of new electronic devices.
 Think twice before buying a new electronic gadget when an upgrade or new device becomes available.
 Electronic recycling is crucial in protecting our planet so here are some practical and available recycling options:

 - Donate to a non-profit, library, or school: It’s the easiest and perhaps most effective way of recycling electronics.
 By donating, you give the device another chance for further use.
 This option makes the most sense if the equipment is still functional and in good condition.
 Non-profit organizations, especially those that cater to youth or low-income groups, are places to consider donating to.